Student Field Trips and Domestic Travel Policy

 - Use and require all passengers to use seat belts or other available occupant restraints and require all occupants to do likewise in accordance with state laws.
 (The number of passengers may not exceed the number of seat belts.)

 - Operate the vehicle in accordance with applicable university and Board of Regents policies, know and observe all applicable traffic laws, ordinances and regulations, and use safe driving practices at all times.
 MUS adheres to the State Vehicle Use Policy with certain additions set forth in this policy.
 All drivers who drive vehicles for MUS business must sign a Vehicle Use Form.

-- Assume all responsibility for any and all fines or traffic violations associated with his/her use of the vehicles.
+- Assume all responsibility for any and all fines or traffic violations associated with their use of the vehicles.

-- Driving should generally not take place between the hours of 1:00 am and 5 am.
-Exceptions can be granted by the sponsoring unit if appropriate.
+- Not drive between the hours of 1:00 am and 5 am.
+Exceptions can be granted by the Sponsoring Unit if appropriate.